 Figure 10-18.
-Generation of low-true EPWM signal by TPM v2 and v3 after the reset enable the channel output by configuring ELSnB:ELSnA bits (now EPWM signal is available);
+Generation of low-true EPWM signal by TPM v2 and v3 after the reset configure the channel pin as output port pin and set the output pin;

 The following procedure can be used in TPM v3 (when the channel pin is also a port pin) to emulate the high-true EPWM generated by TPM v2 after the reset.